25 Out Of 30 As A Percentage

 While percentage calculations are relatively straightforward, several common mistakes can lead to inaccurate results:

-• Incorrect Order of Operations: Ensure that you follow the correct order of operations (PEMDAS/BODMAS) when performing calculations involving multiple operations.
+• Incorrect Order of Operations: make sure you follow the correct order of operations (PEMDAS/BODMAS) when performing calculations involving multiple operations.

 • Rounding Errors: While rounding is necessary for practical purposes, be mindful of the potential for accumulating errors when performing multiple calculations involving rounded numbers.